Why CEOs Never Talked About Abortion—Until Now: The Broadsheet

 ON MY RADAR

-The best women’s soccer team in the world fights for equal pay
+The best women’s soccer team in the world fights for equal pay New York Times

-For these women, a FIRE that burns too male and too white
+For these women, a FIRE that burns too male and too white New York Times

-Unilever buys Tatcha Skincare
+Unilever buys Tatcha Skincare Business of Fashion

-Mindy Kaling on not being the long-suffering Indian woman
+Mindy Kaling on not being the long-suffering Indian woman New York Times Magazine